pomerium/documentation/content/docs/guides/hedgedoc.md

   database:
   uploads:
 ```
-You must add a session secret.
+>**Note:** You must add a session secret.
 If you don't, HedgeDoc will randomly generate a secret, which will log out all users.

 To generate a session secret, run the following command in your terminal: